Agrichemical spraying

 • follow product labels and safety data sheets

-• follow manufacturers recommendations
+• follow the recommendations of manufacturers

-• use protective clothing
+• use protective clothing and wear a respirator

 • use the most appropriate equipment